mDibyo/react-compose-context-consumers/README.md

 React 16.3 added [a new Context API](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#official-context-api) -
 a `Context.Provider` component (for providing the context value), and a `Context.Consumer` component (for consuming the value).
 `Context.Consumer`s are added using render props.
-A component might want to consume multiple contexts, in which case it would have do something like:
+A component might want to consume multiple contexts:
 ```jsx
 // example copied from https://reactjs.org/docs/context.html#consuming-multiple-contexts
 <ThemeContext.Consumer>